zalando/public-presentations/README.md

 # Public Zalando Tech Presentations

+This is a compiled list of public talks by Zalando Tech: meetup presentations, recorded conference talks, slides, etc.
-*This repository is work-in-progress, please open a Pull Request to add public presentations.*
+We try to keep the list up-to-date --- please open a Pull Request to add a public presentation.

 ## 2019